 Q. YOU ARE ALSO A SPIRITUAL GUIDE AND TEACHER.
 CAN YOU SHARE A LITTLE MORE ABOUT YOUR SPIRITUAL BACKGROUND AND KNOWLEDGE?

-I’ve always been spiritual, intuitive and clairsentient etcetera.
-As a child I’d be confused when others didn’t understand what I was “thinking” and “feeling” because I just assumed they were all like me.
+I’ve always been spiritual and believed in God ever since I was a child.
+I’ve also always been very intuitive.
+As a little girl I’d feel confused when others didn’t understand what I was “thinking” and “feeling” because I just assumed they were all like me.
 So, it took time to realize that I actually had to say things and express feelings (laughs).
-But a few years ago, I had an awakening.
+But a few years ago, things really “awoke” for me (laughs).
 It can be quite difficult because you then need to adjust to the physical reality.
 Once you see, you can’t unsee and it is difficult to live in the material world and see beyond the “masks”.
 It’s hard to explain to others unless they are also at that level of perception.
 So I basically started living a monk-like life.
 I’d spend all my time either meditating or serving others.
 Everything in my life became a meditation.
 It was years of simple life, which was hard because it didn’t make sense externally but internally was a lot of transformation and growth – and fulfillment.
 But it was hard because I just no longer resonated with many people and things.
 My life changed.
 There was a lot of de-cluttering, and there still is – both externally and internally.
-A couple of years ago I met Sadhguru who I consider one of my main teachers.
-This was a really important time of my life also.
+A couple of years ago I met Sadhguru who is someone I learned so much from.
+This was a really important time of my life.
 I am grateful for him and the experience.
-Essentially – spiritual evolvement is about opening up additional dimensions of perceptions.
+Essentially – spiritual growth is about opening up additional dimensions of perceptions.

 Q. CAN YOU SHARE SOME TIPS ON HOW TO LIVE A MORE CONSCIOUS LIFE LIKE A ZEN MONK?